ImagoXV/NanoASV/README.md

 Building from source is pretty long at the moment.
 The main time bottle neck is bwa SILVA138.1 indexing step (~60min on 32Gb RAM PC) It is way faster if you download the archive and build with Singularity.
-However, the archive is pretty heavy.
+However, the archive is pretty heavy and not available for download at the moment.

 ## Data preparation
 Directly input your /path/to/sequence/data/fastq_pass directory